About Gasbusters

 Built broad public support for banning the use of gas leaf blowers.

-Educate the public about health risks and environmental hazards associated with gas leaf blowers and related garden equipment.
+Educate the public about the health risks and environmental hazards associated with gas leaf blowers and related garden equipment.

 Spoke about the harmful noise from gas leaf blowers at the Noise Bylaw Review, Municipal Licensing & Standards, and the Economic & Community Development Committee.